psanse/Ramsey-Numbers/README.md

-# Ramsey-Numbers

-This site contains the solution graphs which prove new lower bounds for Ramsey Numbers described in the following paper:

-> Computatonally new IP-based bounds for small Ramsey Numbres using circulant colorings
-by Fabio Furini, Ivana Ljubic and Pablo San Segundo (under review 2021).
+﻿﻿# Ramsey-NumbersThis site contains the solution graphs which prove new lower bounds for Ramsey Numbers described in the following paper:> Computatonally new IP-based bounds for small Ramsey Numbres using circulant colorings  by Fabio Furini, Ivana Ljubic and Pablo San Segundo (under review 2021).
+Each file provides a graph in 0-1 matrix format, the first line is the order of the graph.
+A 0 in row i and column j coposition (i, j)  represents the red edges and 1 rpre